gangdong/gangdong.github.io/_posts/2018-10-03-Web-liquid-grammar.markdown

 + Nil
 + Array

-Actually, except Nil, others you can find at other language, the usage is quite similar.
-Nil type represents a null object.
+Actually, except Nil (Nil type represents a null object.), others you can find the same type at other language (for example C), the usage is quite similar.

-The above constitutes the main Liquid grammar, in order to avoid excessive long article, I decide to quit here.
+The above elements constitutes the main Liquid grammar, in order to avoid excessive long article, I decide to quit here.
 For more details, can find at [liquid website](https://liquid.bootcss.com/).